 Are irresistible natural textures for your Macaws to shred, chew and preen on.

-The Coco Full Moon and Coco De Nut are made from all-natural materials that provide your Large Macaw with lots of fibres to pick and preen.
+The Coco Da Nut is made from all-natural materials that provide your Large Macaw with lots of fibres to pick and preen.

 Bird Kabobs are made from agave or cactus wood.
 Parrots can’t resist chewing and stripping the wood.

 Strong and durable materials, plus many have parts on to remove and twist and spin.

 Fill the Baffle Cage with anything your Large Macaw enjoys eating, then they need to work out how to break the treats down again to get them through the bars.

 The Super Binkies Hanging Wiffle Ball keeps your Large Macaw’s mind and beak busy as they work at removing the dummies from the ball.

 Are built to be lightweight, so your Large Macaw can easily hold them in their feet or beak.